zonemaster/zonemaster-backend/docs/API.md

 * Any string starting with `"fr"` is interpreted as French.
 * Any string starting with `"sv"` is interpreted as Swedish.
 * Any string starting with `"da"` is interpreted as Danish.
-* Any other string is interpreted as English.
+* Any string starting with `"en"` is interpreted as English.
+* Any other string is an error.

 ### Unsigned integer